Genitourinary Malignancies - Board Review Summary

 | ASCENDE-RT | EBRT boost vs LDR brachy boost after pelvic RT + ADT | Large bPFS gain, no OS gain, major increase in grade 3 GU | Brachy boost improves control but is toxic |

-| FLAME | 77 Gy / 25 vs same + DIL SIB to 95 Gy | Improved bDFS without significant late GU/GI penalty | Best modern dose-escalation strategy |
+| FLAME | 77 Gy / 35 vs same + DIL SIB to 95 Gy | Improved bDFS without significant late GU/GI penalty | Best modern dose-escalation strategy |

-| GETUG-18 | 70 Gy vs 80 Gy with 36 months ADT | OS signal favored 80 Gy, but toxicity and interpretation caveats remain | Important positive trial, but not enough to overturn broader whole-gland dose principles |
+| GETUG-18 | 70 Gy vs 80 Gy with 36 months ADT | OS signal favored 80 Gy, but toxicity and interpretation caveats remain | Important positive trial, not a reason for blind escalation in every patient |

 Systemic Intensification Beyond ADT